Porthcawl-Insurance/www/content/culture.md

 ---

 #### Eliminate the pain of commercial insurance for SMB
-Utilize digital technology to build a new insurance carrier from the ground up:
+Utilize digital technology to build a new insurance company from the ground up:

 * A new relationship with the insured
   * New application process
   * New claims experience
-  * Ongoing feedback and risk mitigation services for insureds
+  * Ongoing feedback and risk mitigation for insureds
 * Predicated on a new model for cyber risk

 #### Pro-customer small business insurance
 * **Easy to understand:** What is covered and what isn't written in clear language
 * **Easy to buy:** Get started with a minimum of information and a clear path on what else is needed
-* **Affordable:** Price is always an issue. small businesses have limited IT budgets for protection before a breach.
-They will likely have little budget for post breach protection
+* **Affordable:** Price is always an issue.
+Small businesses have limited budgets for protection before and after a breach.
+They will likely have little budget for post cyber event protection
-* **Easy to file claim:** If you've been breached and need to file a claim, you've already got a lot going on.
+* **Easy to file claim:** If you've had a downtime event and need to file a claim, you've already got a lot going on.
 The last thing you need is a difficult claims process
 * **Continuous value provided:** not just set and forget; helpful and proactive
 * **Provides peace of mind:** If we do all of the above and do it well, our customers will have the peace of mind that they are covered